Nick of Time (song): Chart performance

-The song was popular on multiple formats of radio: it peaked at number 10 on Billboard's Adult Contemporary chart, and number 92 on the Billboard Hot 100.
-The song also placed at 82 on the UK Singles Chart.
-Despite its limited commercial success, the record became one of Raitt's most defining songs.

 Nominations and awards

 Raitt won the Best Female Pop Vocal Performance at the 32nd Annual Grammy Awards for her recording of this song.
 Bonnie Raitt received three more wins at the ceremony, including Album of the Year.
+In 2015 the song was inducted into the Grammy Hall of Fame.

+Other versions

+Bon Iver covered the song in June 2011.
+A version of the cover is available on YouTube.
+His version was sampled on remixed version of Charli xcx's song "I think about it all the time" from her 2024 remix album Brat and It's Completely Different but Also Still Brat.

+The song was also covered by Lake Street Dive on Fun Machine: The Sequel.